JesterSe7en/porygo/README.md

-# Scrapgo – Concurrent Web Scraper CLI
+# Scrapego – Concurrent Web Scraper CLI

-Scrapgo is a command-line tool written in Go that demonstrates how to scrape data from web pages concurrently using goroutines and channels.
+Scrapego is a command-line tool written in Go that demonstrates how to scrape data from web pages concurrently using goroutines and channels.

 For demonstration purposes, the scraper currently fetches the **page title** (`<title>` tag) from each URL provided.